What Is A Product Of Cellular Respiration

 Harnessing Respiration for Biotechnology

 In the realm of bioenergy, microbial fuel cells (MFCs) exploit the electron‑transfer capabilities of respiring bacteria to generate electricity directly from organic substrates.
-Which means here, the electrons that would normally reduce internal electron acceptors are instead shuttled to an external electrode, producing a usable current.
+Also, here, the electrons that would normally reduce internal electron acceptors are instead shuttled to an external electrode, producing a usable current.
 Although still in developmental stages, MFCs hold promise for treating wastewater while simultaneously harvesting energy, embodying a circular approach that mirrors natural biogeochemical cycles.

 Future Directions: Integrating Respiration into Systems Biology